2023 Most Popular Health Professions Doctor's Degree Schools in the Middle Atlantic Region

 The colleges and universities below are the most popular for health professions majors pursuing a doctor's degree.

 Our analysis found Rutgers University - New Brunswick to be the most popular school for health professions students who want to pursue a doctor’s degree in the Middle Atlantic Region .
-Rutgers New Brunswick is a fairly large public school located in the small city of New Brunswick.
+Rutgers New Brunswick is a very large public school located in the small city of New Brunswick.

 Women make up 62% of the health professions majors at the school.